makepad/makepad/README.md

 # Introducing Makepad

-Makepad is a new VR, web and native collaborative shader programming environment.
+Makepad is a new VR, web and native-rendering UI framework for Rust.
-It will support many different shader modes including many vertex-shaders besides the well known shader toy SDF programs.
-This makes shader coding possible for more compute constrained environments like VR goggles or mobiles.
+It utilises shaders as its styling primitives, and we are currently developing a live UI design and animation environment for it.

-Try makepad now on a Quest in the quest browser, click the goggles top right of the UI.
+For the first build of our editor / UI you can look at the following URL in your browser, or try makepad now on a Quest in the quest browser, click the goggles top right of the UI.
 Try touching the leaves of the tree with your hands!
 Magic!

 https://makepad.dev

-The Makepad development platform and library ecosystem are MIT licensed, for the Quest and in the future iOS we will provide paid, native version
+The Makepad Framework and UI component system is MIT licensed, our UI designer will be cloud based and commercial.

 # How to install the native version